shandian9876/DD-CMOEA/README.md

 # README

+## After the manuscript (Decomposition-based Dual-population Evolutionary Algorithm for Constrained Multi-objective Problem) is accepted, the code of DD-CMOEA can be downloaded.

 ## Introduction
 This project contains the MATLAB source code for the Decomposition-based Dual-population Constrained Multi-objective Evolutionary Algorithm (**DD-CMOEA**).
 The algorithm is designed to solve complex constrained multi-objective optimization problems using decomposition strategies, dual-population collaborative search, and angle-based constraint dominance principles.